ROOTBEER626/Missionaries-and-Cannibles/README.md

 # Missionaries-and-Cannibles
-Solution for Missionaries and Cannibals problem in Python Has a solution using BFS, DFS and A* algorithms.
+Solution for Missionaries and Cannibals problem in Python.
+Has a solution using BFS, DFS and A* algorithms.